azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

     --run_bracken \
     --run_kraken2 \
     --max_cpus 8 \
     --max_memory 60GB
 ```

-- Multiple errors while working with bracken and kraken databases, they seem to be the same name and path, so I will duplicat them.
+- Multiple errors while working with bracken and kraken databases, they seem to be the same name and path, so I will duplicate them.
 It is a pretty resource intensive process as the file is more than 48 GB.

+### 20230808

+- Evaluating tax-profiler pipeline once again